G00411367/pands-project/README.md

 3. Scatter plot of each pair of variables
 4. Performs other appropriate analysis

-## The Code analysis.py
+## The Code: analysis.py

-- The script will load data from cvs file specified with path and name
+- Load data from cvs file which is specified with path & name
+- Manipulation of data set
     - After viewing the initial dataframe of the file, some data manipulation will be applied:
         - File doesn't have a header
         - Add names for columns & check dataframe shape.
 It is as expected 150 rows & 5 colums
         - Check the number of entries for each variety.
 Result shows same number for each specie, 50
-- Create data frames for each variety
+    - We check this to understand the data set is ballanced
+- Perform a statistical summary of the data set & output it to a file
+    - Pandas describe() function shows counts, mean, standard deviation, min, max, etc
+    - Check against missing values o the data set by using isnull() function

 ## Research
 A CSV file of the Iris data set was downloaded from UCI Machine Learning repository